 Since Irons works Monday through Friday, he takes his turns on the weekends.
 Even on Saturday, though, Powder Mountain is fairly calm — a mountain mostly for Ogdenites — so he nevertheless gets his powder fix.

 Irons himself takes occasional laps on Lightning Ridge.
 He relates the irony of his first time out cat skiing Utah: As the ski cat was heading up the hill — with Irons in the back this time — it slid into a snowbank and got stuck.
+So on the route that he takes hundreds of people up every day, on his first trip as a patron, he had to walk up halfway.
+“Good thing it’s a really pleasant hike,” he says.

 In fact, we pass a number of hikers who didn’t want to pay the $20 add-on price for the single-ride cat.
 But inside the ski cat, it’s filled to the brim with happy folk.
 The sticker-laden windows are foggy as people chat amongst themselves about their route.
 Most everyone is embarking on what locals call a “super loop.”